two-bit words

 Don’t

 1. Commit grammatical, spelling or other mechanical errors.
-(They are one of my pet peeves, be warned; you will receive a low grade if you don’t adequately proofread your paper.)
+(I will lower the grade if there are these types of errors.
+You will receive a low grade if you don’t adequately proofread your paper.)

 2. Double-space between paragraphs.